mpv-player/mpv/DOCS/man/options.rst

         inherently unsafe.

 ``--chapter-merge-threshold=<number>``
-    Threshold for merging almost consecutive ordered chapter parts in milliseconds (default: 100).
+    Threshold for merging almost consecutive ordered chapter parts, in milliseconds (default: 100).
 Some Matroska files with ordered chapters have inaccurate chapter end timestamps, causing a small gap between the end of one chapter and the start of the next one when they should match.